telerik/kendo-ui-core/docs/jsp/introduction.md

 ![Import Maven projects](images/existing_maven_project.png)

-**Step 5** Browse to the location where you extracted Telerik UI for JSP.
+**Step 5** Browse to the location where you extracted Progress Telerik UI for JSP.
 Then pick "wrappers\jsp\spring-demos" for "Root Directory".
 Click "Finish".

 **Figure 3: Import of the Kendo UI JSP demos**